 - 1. Stop the engine and remove the key from the panel. - 2.
-Unscrew the filler cap to the first step and let pressure to decrease before removing it completely. - 3.
-Correct level should be at bottom lip of the cap inlet filler. - You may top-up with clean water only, if amount to fill is very remote.
-Use glycol mix if tank is almost empty.
+Unscrew the filler cap (A) on the exchanger tank on picture below. - 3.
+You may top-up with clean water only, if amount to fill is very remote.
+Use glycol mix if tank is almost empty. - 4.
+Stop filling when level is at bottom lip of the cap filler.